EmilianoCervantes/EmilianoCervantes/README.md

-# Hi 👋 My name is Oscar Emiliano Cervantes del Valle
+# Hi 👋 My name is Oscar Cervantes
 ===================================================

-## Software Engineer
+## Senior Software Engineer
 -----------------

 Senior Software Engineer with 7+ years of experience in modern APIs and Services in Golang, Node.js, and GraphQL; front-end with React and TypeScript.
 I led e-commerce and banking projects that resulted in DAU and revenue increases, and more stable systems.

 I like impactful projects that resonate with users.

-*   🌍  I'm based in Orlando, Florida
+*   🌍  I'm based in Kissimmee, Florida
 *   🖥️  See my portfolio at [https://emilianocervantes.github.io/](http://emilianocervantes.github.io/)
-*   🚀  I'm currently working on [OfferUp](http://https://offerup.com/)
+*   🚀  I'm currently working on [Capital One](https://capitalone.com/)
 *   🧠  I'm learning Go and applied data science.
 *   🤝  I'm open to collaborating on Go or web services.
 As well as Data Science projects.
 *   ⚡  I want to drive a racing car one day.<a href="https://www.github.com/EmilianoCervantes" target="_blank" rel="noreferrer"><img